| This is very interesting.

 Costco consistently charged little over

+their cost for the generic drugs.
 I went to the Costco site, where you

 can look up any drug, and get its online